JdeRobot/RoboticsApplicationManager/README.md

 ## Project Overview

 The Robotics Application Manager (RAM) is an advanced manager for executing robotic applications.
-It operates as a state machine, managing the lifecycle of robotic applications from initialization to termination.
+It operates as a state machine, managing the lifecycle of robotic applications from initialization to termination and uses the following ports to communicate:

+- **7063**: Connexion with other applications (Robotics Academy, BT Studio, Unibotics)
+- **6080**: Gazebo VNC
+- **1108**: Console VNC

 ## Main Class: `Manager`